yamuda9/blocipedia/README.md

 Wikis are a great way to collaborate on community-sourced content.
 Whether the wiki is for a hobby or work-related project, this app lets users create their own Markdown-based wikis and share them publicly or privately with other collaborators.

-This app powers Blocipedia at *COMING SOON*
+This app powers Blocipedia at http://calm-cliffs-68106.herokuapp.com/

 ## Getting Started